Vanclief/twitter-sentiment-analysis/README.md

 ### Collecting tweets

-CrytoTweetSentiment TM requires to collect a sample of tweets so it can apply sentiment analysis to it.
+You will need to collect a sample of tweets before you can apply sentiment analysis.
 In order to start collecting Tweets run:

 `python twitter_streaming.py`